This tool is under constant review – your feedback will help us to improve it.

 The absolute and relative gap measures show inequality between two groups.
 The absolute range is calculated by subtracting the lower value from the higher value, and the relative range is calculated by dividing the higher value by the lower value.

 The gap can be between a specific population group and the national average, or between two independent population groups.
-Where this measure has been used, the groups being compared are stated on the ‘Definitions’ tab of the tool.
+Where this measure has been used, the groups being compared are stated in the ‘Interpretation notes’ section beneath the chart and on the ‘Definitions’ tab of the tool.

 Figure 1: Example of the absolute and relative gap, based on the school readiness indicator